LibCMaker/LibCMaker/README.md

 LibCMaker is the build system based on the CMake.

+At the moment, the assembly of all libraries is tested for Linux, Windows and Android (see notes below).

 The repository contains a common LibCMaker build scripts.

 ## Some explanations